-Some figures mean a lot and were used to help ward off evil spirits and similar and to show that within the church you were protected from the evil outside.
+Some figures mean a lot and were used to help ward off evil spirits and such like, and to indicate that within the church you were protected from the evil outside.
 At the time of construction of most churches, the majority of the population was illiterate.
 Some of the figures were used therefore to provide a permanent visual statement to the parishioners.
-Some were purely decorative and on some stately homes these identified the family’s heraldic animals or reputations.
+Some were purely decorative and on some stately homes they identified the family’s heraldic animals or reputations.

 9. Are all Gargoyles animals?